Cryptocurrencies you can still mine with your CPU/GPU in 2018/2019

 2- Domain Fronting: This is an innovative technique that conceals the real endpoint of internet connections.
 Domain fronting prevents censorship across the Zencash network, rendering it almost impossible to trace zencash transactions.

-You can mine Zencash with your CPU or GPU.
+You can mine Zencash with your CPU or GPU in 2018/2019.
 Nicehash is recommended if you are to mine ZEN on your Windows PC.
 Claymore’s ZCash GPU Miner works great for AMD graphic cards.
 For Nvidia graphic cards, it is better to use EBWF’s Cuda ZCash Miner.

 Webchain (WEB) is based on a modified version of the CryptoNight PoW consensus algorithm, CryptoNight V7 egalitarian PoW algorithm.
 Webchain’s blockchain is developed to utilize most of the unused CPU processing power of internet connected devices to secure ERC20 and ERC223 smart contracts and Dapps.
 This is possible via the CryptoNight V7 egalitarian algorithm which utilizes the CPU resources of website users as the low impact processing grid of applications.